peuks/annonces/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.2-blue.svg?cacheSeconds=2592000" />
 </p>

-> Pap with displaying apartment cards on it as it is done on airbnb
+> App with displaying apartment cards on it as it is done on airbnb

 ### 🏠 [Homepage](https://apollo-immo.fr)